a3cel2/BFG_GI_stats/readme.md

 5) ExtDist
 6) qvalue (Bioconductor)

-Cairo must also be properly configured to write PDF files
+Cairo must also be properly configured to write PDF files.
+Otherwise, Cairo::CairoPDF can be replaced with pdf in master.R.
+Note that this will not properly write some symbols used in the plot.